-What are health and safety bulletins?
+What are safety alerts and notices

 Aim of bulletin: Safety alerts are for major faults that would result in a serious or fatal injury and where immediate remedial action is required.